 Ali, born and raised in Maun, has been with Sanctuary for almost ten years now, He started his career at Sanctuary Chief's Camp and recently moved to Sanctuary Chobe Chilwero.
 He is one of Sanctuary’s highest qualified guides.
 His depth and detail of knowledge, scientific and behavioural, about the delta and its fauna and flora, is second to none and he has a marvellous ability to bring this across to his guests.
-Ali is a true professional in every sense of the word when it comes to guiding and you would be hard pressed to find a better guide
+Ali is a true professional in every sense of the word when it comes to guiding and you would be hard pressed to find a better guide.

-Poniso who was born and raised in Kasane is a true teacher and gentleman of the bush, and has a wonderful calming manner about him that puts his guests at ease, as well as a keen sense of humour that warms people to him, and instils great confidence in his guests through his calm, gentle manner.
+Poniso who was born and raised in Kasane is a true teacher and gentleman of the bush, and has a wonderful calming manner about him that puts his guests at ease, as well as a keen sense of humour that warms people to him, and instills great confidence in his guests through his calm, gentle manner.
 Poniso also has a special love for birds and birding and enjoys reading, listening to music, writing or kicking a soccer ball around.
 He has an incredible and intimate knowledge of the animals and birds of the bush.

 Chika joined the Sanctuary team in 2001.
-With twelve solid years of experience behind him, Chika stands out to be an invaluable asset for the lodge.
+With 13 solid years of experience behind him, Chika stands out to be an invaluable asset for the lodge.
 In 2009 he was confirmed as an Honorary Wildlife Warden by the Botswana Government in recognition for his maturity and exemplary behaviour in issues concerning wildlife conservancy in the Chobe National Park.
 His loves taking guests out on river cruises during the peak elephant viewing period (July to October) and enjoys sharing his knowledge and passion about these gentle giants of the African bush.